Industrial Ecology and Circular Economy

 - Urban Agriculture:

-- Growing food locally using recycled water and organic waste as inputs.
+- Growing food locally using recycled water and organic waste as inputs, enhancing food security and reducing transportation emissions.

 Emerging Technologies in Industrial Ecology and Circular Economy